jmuganga54/The-Modern-Javascript/11 Asynchronous Javascript/ReadMe.md

 Now we are going to explore this, as always first isolation then we'll integrates it into the hangman application.

-`In function` directory, we are going to create an brand new file, whis is `asyc-await.js`.
+`In function` directory, we are going to create an brand new file, which is `asyc-await.js`.

 The good news is that understanding this feature is going to be relatively simple because it really just builds off of what we already known about promises.

-So all the work we put into learning promises in the last section is going to make understanding  `async-await` pretty eassy and we're going to kick things off with a basic example.
+So all the work we put into learning promises in the last section is going to make understanding  `async-await` pretty easy and we're going to kick things off with a basic example.

 Let's go ahead and kick things off by creating a basic function.